icflorescu/iisexpress-proxy/README.md

 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]

-Simple command-line utility for .NET developers looking to test web applications served by IIS Express on remote devices.
+A simple, yet practical command-line utility for .NET developers looking to test web applications served by IIS Express on remote devices.

 ## Motivation
 Are you a .NET developer building mobile web application?